moderneinc/java17-migration-workshop/README.md

 developers to run OpenRewrite recipes without configuring any build plugin, to migrate a repository to Java 17.

-Afterwards, you'll use the CLI to publish your own OSS repository to the Moderne platform so that you can run recipes on it without having to build it over and over.

 ## Prepare your environment

 1. Go to the [Moderne platform](https://app.moderne.io) and sign in.